HestHub/nix-config/blog.md

 ```

-For this manual step, we can try to clear up everything not used:
+For this manual step, we can try to clear up all the older generations

 ```
-sudo nix-env --delete-generations old --profile /nix/var/nix/profiles/system

-sudo nix-env --delete-generations old --profile /nix/var/nix/profiles/system
+sudo nix-env --delete-generations old --profile /nix/var/nix/profiles/system sudo nix-env --list-generations --profile /nix/var/nix/profiles/system

    8   2024-10-22 21:23:08   (current)

 ```
-great, no trouble here, so lets look at the store now that we have some dangling packagees from the old generations.
+Great, no trouble here, so lets look at the store now that we have some dangling packagees from the old generations.
-The nix-store cli lets us do a manual garbage collet:
+The nix-store cli lets us do manual garbage-collection:

 ```
 nix-store --gc